These are websites full of resources for addressing creationism.

 - Talk Design.org (more info) : is a response to Intelligent Design.
 It contains scientific arguments against it, and information on political struggles over whether to teach Intelligent Design in schools.

-- The Panda's Thumb (more info) : An online forum for advocates of evolution and geologic time, dealing with scientific and educational issues.
+- The Panda's Thumb ( This site may be offline. ) : An online forum for advocates of evolution and geologic time, dealing with scientific and educational issues.

 - The Committee for the Scientific Investigation of Claims of the Paranormal examines all kinds of pseudoscience, including creation science and Intelligent Design and new age claims.
 Their web site contains a variety of essays, including many articles from back issues of "The Skeptical Inquirer" magazine.